Tin: Hydrides

 Stannane (SnH_{4}), with tin in the +4 oxidation state, is unstable.
-Organotin hydrides are however well known, e.g. tributyltin hydride (Sn(C_{4}H_{9})_{3}H).
+Organotin hydrides are however well known, e.g. tributyltin hydride (Sn(C4H9)3H).
 These compounds release transient tributyl tin radicals, which are rare examples of compounds of tin(III).

 Organotin compounds

 Organotin compounds, sometimes called stannanes, are chemical compounds with tin–carbon bonds.
 Of the tin compounds, the organic derivatives are commercially the most useful.
 Some organotin compounds are highly toxic and have been used as biocides.
-The first organotin compound to be reported was diethyltin diiodide ((C_{2}H_{5})_{2}SnI_{2}), reported by Edward Frankland in 1849.
+The first organotin compound to be reported was diethyltin diiodide ((C2H5)2SnI2), reported by Edward Frankland in 1849.

 Most organotin compounds are colorless liquids or solids that are stable to air and water.
 They adopt tetrahedral geometry.
 Tetraalkyl- and tetraaryltin compounds can be prepared using Grignard reagents: